Teal-Insights/r-imfapi/README.md

 This repository is a template repository for creating a Teal Insights R package.
-It includes renv for dependency management, testthat for tests, lintr for linting, and pkgdown for documentation.
+It includes renv for dependency management, testthat for tests, lintr for linting, and pkgdown for building a documentation website and publishing it to Github Pages.

 ## Prerequisites